networkx/nx-guides/content/algorithms/assortativity/correlation.md

 * Numeric assortativity
 * Degree assortativity

-as well as mixing matrices, which are closely releated to assortativity measures
+as well as mixing matrices, which are closely releated to assortativity measures.

 ## Assortativity

 Assortativity in a network refers to the tendency of nodes to connect with other 'similar' nodes over 'dissimilar' nodes.

-Here we say that two nodes are 'similar' wrt a property if they have the same value of that property.
-Properties can be any structural properties like the degree of a node to other properties like weight, capacity of a node.
+Here we say that two nodes are 'similar' with respect to a property if they have the same value of that property.
+Properties can be any structural properties like the degree of a node to other properties like weight, or capacity.

 Based on these properties we can have a different measure of assortativity for the network.
 On the other hand, we can also have disassortativity, in which case nodes tend